synthesizer-project/synference/docs/source/index.rst

 This documentation provides a broad overview of the various components in Synference and how they interact.
 The `Getting Started guide <getting_started/getting_started>`_ contains download and installation instructions, as well as an overview of the code.

-For detailed examples of what synference can do, take a look at the `Examples <auto_examples/index>`_ page.
+For detailed examples of what Synference can do, take a look at the `Examples <auto_examples/index>`_ page.
 A full description of the code base is provided in the `API <API>`_.

 Contents